Is Transferring Crypto Between Wallets Taxable? (2026 IRS Rules)

 The US treats crypto as property and subjects it to income and/or capital gains tax like stocks or other assets, with favorable rates for long-term gains on assets held for longer than a year.
 The amount US-based taxpayers will pay depends on how long they held assets before selling and their income.

 Short-term capital gains rates in the US range from 10-37%, and long-term rates range from 0-20% depending on your income bracket.
-Crypto earned from mining, staking, aidrops, or as payment for goods and services is subject to ordinary income tax rates.
+Crypto earned from mining, staking, airdrops, or as payment for goods and services is subject to ordinary income tax rates.

 International taxpayers can find further details about regions around the world in our helpful country tax guides.